 What is the difference between NFC and Bluetooth?

-How to disable NFC on your iPhone?
+How do I disable NFC on my iPhone?

 Does NFC consume a lot of battery?